SAM Ruh

 "Why are you confessing like you did something wrong?"
 Shehnaz added, laughing gently.

+They all burst into warm, affectionate laughter — the kind that comes from genuine friendship and shared understanding.
 Saji felt a wave of relief wash over her.
-She had been carrying this small burden of guilt ever since returning from the prayer.
-She had felt like she had somehow abandoned the group, gone off on her own when they had all agreed to skip Jummah together.
+She had been carrying a small guilt ever since returning from the prayer, feeling as though she had somehow abandoned the group when they had all agreed together to skip.

-What Had Happened
+What Had Actually Happened

 The truth was simple: her children had woken her up.

-"Umma, why aren't you going to Jummah?" they had asked, looking at her with those questioning young eyes that demand honesty.
+"Umma, why aren't you going to Jummah?" they had asked — looking at her with those questioning young eyes that demand honesty.

-And in that moment, Saji couldn't explain to them why she was choosing to stay behind.
-How could she tell them that she was too tired to pray at the Harram?
+In that moment, Saji couldn't explain why she was choosing to stay behind.
+How could she tell them she was too tired to pray at the Haram?
 That didn't feel right.
 That wasn't the example she wanted to set.
+So she had gotten up, gotten ready, and gone with her children to the Haram for Jummah prayer.
+She hadn't told the others because she hadn't wanted them to feel judged.
+The decision to skip had been collective, and she hadn't wanted to undermine it.
+But now, sharing it over dinner, she found only acceptance — and even admiration — from her friends.

 A Divine Gift

-Saji had been on her period during much of the Umrah journey.
-It had started just after she performed Umrah, and it meant she had to miss several prayers at the Haram.
-She could perform *tawaf*.
-She couldn't enter certain areas of the mosque.
-She had felt a pang of sadness each time the others went to pray while she had to stay behind.
+Days later, they would all reflect on this moment with a sense of wonder.
+Saji had been on her period during much of the Umrah journey — it had started just after she performed Umrah, which meant missing several prayers at the Haram.
+She could perform tawaf, but there were areas she couldn't enter, prayers she couldn't join.
+She had felt a quiet pang of sadness each time the others went to pray while she had to stay behind.

-Not just any Jummah—but Jummah in Mecca.
-Jummah in the Haram.
-Jummah in the blessed city where every prayer is multiplied many times over.
+But Allah, in His infinite wisdom and mercy, had given her Jummah.
+Not just any Jummah — Jummah in Makkah, in the Haram, in the blessed city where every prayer is multiplied many times over.

 "SubhanAllah," Shehnaz said softly when they discussed it later.
 "Look at how Allah works."

+They all nodded, feeling the truth of it settle in their hearts.
+Allah knows everything.
+He knows what we need before we know it ourselves.
+He knows our circumstances, our intentions, our hearts.
+He does what is best for us — always, without exception.
 Even when we're too tired to see it.
 Even when we make plans that seem reasonable but miss the mark.
-Even when we think we're choosing rest over worship, He creates a path for those who seek Him.
+Even when we think we're choosing rest, He creates a path for those who seek Him.

-And Allah had rewarded her with a Jummah in Mecca that she would remember for the rest of her life.
+Saji had sought that path — prompted by the innocent voices of her children.
+And Allah had rewarded her with a Jummah in Makkah that she would carry with her for the rest of her life.

-*"And your Lord is Most Forgiving, Owner of Mercy."* — Quran 18:58
+"And your Lord is Most Forgiving, Owner of Mercy."